Lingual Braces vs. Invisalign: Which Is Better?

 As we mentioned, you want an orthodontist who has won awards and who others are talking about.
 Dr. Hardy is board-certified by the American Board of Orthodontics.
 He is also an active member of the American Dental Association and the American Association of Orthodontics.
 He received the Everett Shapiro Award in Orthodontics as well as the Dr. Harold Berk Endowed prize Fund for Excellence in Research.
 He is also a member of many dental organizations that you can find here.
 He is extensively trained to work not only with teens and adults, but also children—even very young ones.
 Dr. Hardy also works alongside his wife often, who also has extensive training and psychology experience with young children.

 We can talk about Dr. Hardy’s qualifications all day long, but the best way to know what a good orthodontist looks like is to come into the office and see for yourself.
-To schedule your free consultation or to learn more, call Belmar Orthodontics today at (303) 225-9016!
+To schedule your free consultation or to learn more, call Belmar Orthodontics Orthodontist in Lakewood Colorado today at (303) 225-9016!

 Did you know that what you eat makes a major difference in how healthy your mouth is?
 What you eat can determine your likelihood for tooth decay and other oral health diseases.
 Did you know that your teeth also aren’t bones like many people think?
 They are made of an entirely different substance even though they are hard like bones.
 Find out oral health myths and facts that exist, how to care for your teeth properly, and some facts about orthodontic care!